Current Requirements of Field Education/Practicum

 Step 1 – Read the syllabus (click here for a copy).

-Step 2 – Consult with Dr. Carlus Gupton, Director of Field Education (firstname.lastname@example.org) and your potential faculty coordinator (if not Dr. Gupton) to clarify your practicum goals.
-In most cases, the faculty coordinator for all practicums is Dr. Gupton, unless the experience focuses on preaching (Dr. Bland) or missions and multicultural ministry (Dr. Huffard).
+Step 2 – Consult (via phone or office visit) with Dr. Carlus Gupton, Director of Field Education (firstname.lastname@example.org) and your potential faculty coordinator (if not Dr. Gupton) to clarify your practicum goals.
+In most cases, the faculty coordinator for all practicums is Dr. Gupton, unless the experience focuses on preaching (Dr. Bland, who is on sabbatical for 2014-2015) or missions and multicultural ministry (Dr. Huffard).
 You must have this consultation, however brief, even if you are currently enrolled in an Apprenticeship and wish to continue.

 Step 3 – Arrange to have a Local Mentor at your ministry context who will oversee your work and meet with you no less than 6 hours during the semester.
 To help you and this person understand the responsibilities of the Local Mentor, see the Field Education Local Mentor Agreement (click for copy).